Developing the First SLE Risk Prediction Model Based on Known Factors

 • Cigarette smoking

-The investigators then shifted their focus to the NHS cohorts.
-Study participants provided self-reported data on lifestyle, behavioral factors, and disease outcomes—including new diagnoses of SLE.
-About a quarter of the women in each cohort also gave blood samples for genotyping.
+In the NHS cohorts, study participants provided self-reported prospective data on lifestyle, behavioral factors, and disease outcomes—including new diagnoses of SLE.
+About a quarter of the women in each of the two cohorts also donated blood samples for genotyping.

 Dr. Costenbader and her colleagues identified and matched 138 women who developed incident SLE to 1,136 women who did not.
 In assessing for SLE risk, the team considered the risk factors outlined above, as well as race/ethnicity, income level, and geographic region of residence.
 They also used genome-wide genotyping results to calculate an SLE-weighted genetic risk score (wGRS).